Is Texas a Compact State for Nursing?

 If you’re considering nursing, earning your BSN from the University of St. Thomas is a perfect place to start.
 Our 12-month accelerated program in Houston offers three start dates each year so you can finish sooner.

-Reach out to an admissions advisor to learn more about starting your nursing education through the accelerated nursing program at UST.
+Contact an admissions advisor to learn more about starting your nursing education through the accelerated nursing program at UST.